karthick1016/ELMS/README.md

 After login it goes to the Employee dashboard
 In Employee dashboard :
-1.It shows the login employee details
+1.It shows the employee login details
-2.leave request page - It has leave request form for send the leave request to manager 3.leave details page - it has leave details also whether the manager approve the leave or decline the leave
+2.leave request page - It has leave request form for send the leave request to manager 3.leave details page - It has leave details also whether the manager approve the leave or decline the leave

 3.Manager Dashboard